revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> it is used to indicate the data to be append.
+> It is used to indicate the data to be appended.

 </details>
 </details>